Donate

 Security of your personal information

-AEIOU will maintain and update personal information as necessary.
+EIOU will maintain and update personal information to ensure it is accurate and current.
 Client files are stored in either password protected electronic media or in locked cabinets in paper form.
-Only authorised staff have access to personal or sensitive information as it relates to the duties associated with their role.
-Our contracts with IT suppliers ensure that appropriate data-backup regimes are in place to manage risks, for the protection of loss or damage and retrieval of information.
+Only authorised employees have access to personal or sensitive information as it relates to the duties associated with their role.
+Our contracts with IT suppliers ensure that appropriate data-backup regimes are in place to protect against loss, damage and retrieval of information and unauthorised access.

-Information is stored locally in Australia, with electronic data stored in secure data houses under agreement with each vendor.
-If information were to be stored overseas, it is reasonable that our agreements with the supplier vendor requires them to have similar privacy and data protection laws, as we do here in Australia, and we would advise you of this.
+Information is stored locally in Australia.
+If information were to be stored overseas, we would ensure our agreements with the supplier require them to adhere to privacy and data protection laws equivalent to those in Australia and we would advise you of this.

 AEIOU’s website is secured using industry standard technology, including encryption technology to ensure your information is protected.
 However, as internet-based data transmissions may in principle have security gaps, absolute protection cannot be guaranteed.